 (i) Prior to commencement of any work on site, in order to ensure that trees listed within condition 10(i) and 10 (ii) are protected against adverse conditions during demolition and construction, and the health and structural stability ensured, all Tree Protection Zones (TPZs) shall be established as follows:

-A. To protect and retain trees in accordance with AS49702009 protective fences consisting of chain wire mesh temporary fence panels with a height 1.8m shall be erected outside the dripline.
-The fence panels must be securely mounted . and braced to prevent movement.
-The area within the fencing must be mulched with leaf mulch to a depth of 100mm and a weekly deep watering program undertaken, and

-B. Protective fences at least 1.5 metres high erected, at the greater of the drip line or 1.5 metres from the trunk of each tree which is to be retained.
+A. B. Protective fences at least 1.5 metres high erected, at the greater of the drip line or 1.5 metres from the trunk of each tree which is to be retained.
 The protective fences shall consist of para-webbing or chain wire mesh mounted on star pickets or similar metal posts, shall be in place prior to the commencement of any work on site and shall remain until the completion of all building and hard landscape construction, and

 C. Fencing shall be erected to ensure that the public footway is unobstructed.
 If there is insufficient space to erect fencing, wrap the trunk with hessian or carpet underlay to a height of 2.5m or to the trees first lateral branch, whichever is greater, and affix timber palings around the tree with strapping or wire (not nails), and